jxnxthxnz/cse15l-lab-reports/lab5.md

 written_2/travel_guides/berlitz1
 written_2/travel_guides/berlitz2
 ```
-The -type d option was used which means we can search for specifc file types (directories in this example).
+The -type d option was used which means we can search for specific file types (directories in this example).
 This option is useful to easily separate large amounts of files based on their distinctive types.\
 Source: [Link](https://geekflare.com/how-to-use-find-command-in-linux/)

 **Example 6**